Tensor-Network-Based Unraveling of Non-Markovian Dynamics in Large Spin Chains via the Influence Martingale Approach: Extension to tensor network-based methods

 where each $A^{[k]}_{i_k}$ is a $\chi_{k-1} \times \chi_k$ matrix encoding the local state of site $k$.
 The index $i_k$, known as the `physical leg', spans the local Hilbert space of site $k$.
 Each site tensor $A^{[k]}_{i_k}$ also carries two additional indices, $a_{k-1} \leq \chi_{k-1}$ and $a_k \leq \chi_k$, referred to as the left and right bond indices or `virtual legs', which connect the site to its neighboring sites.
 Specifically, the left bond index links sites $k-1$ and $k$, while the right bond index links sites $k$ and $k+1$.
 The dimension ($\chi_k$) of a bond index $a_k$, is termed the bond dimension, and in practice, a fixed maximum bond dimension $\chi$ is often chosen such that $\chi_k \leq \chi$ for all $k$.
 The bond dimension $\chi$ sets an upper limit on the bipartite entanglement that the MPS can encode between the left subsystem $\{1,\dots,k\}$ and the right subsystem $\{k+1,\dots,N\}$.
 A small $\chi$ corresponds to a low-rank approximation with limited entanglement, whereas a larger $\chi$ allows for the representation of more highly entangled states.
 In a qubit-chain, $i_k$ takes values in ${0,1}$, corresponding to the basis states $\ket{0}$ (down) and $\ket{1}$ (up), so that each site is associated with two matrices, $A^{[k]}_{0}$ and $A^{[k]}_{1}$.
 However, for the simple product state $\ket{0,0,\ldots,0}$, all site tensors reduce to scalars, $A^{[k]}_{0} = 1$ and $A^{[k]}_{1} = 0$, indicating that, in the absence of inter-site correlations, the representation requires a bond dimension of unity.\\

 An MPS can be expressed in different canonical forms depending on how orthogonality is imposed \cite{10.1063/1.5000784}.
 In the `left-canonical' form, the site tensors satisfy $\sum_{i_k} \left(A^{[k]}_{i_k}\right)^\dagger A^{[k]}_{i_k} = \mathbb{I}$, so that each tensor acts as an isometry from left to right.
 In the `right-canonical' form, the tensors satisfy $\sum_{i_k} A^{[k]}_{i_k} \left(A^{[k]}_{i_k}\right)^\dagger = \mathbb{I}$, corresponding to isometries from right to left.
-When the state is not normalized or an operator is to be applied, it is convenient to represent the MPS in a mixed canonical form, in which an orthogonality center is chosen at a specific site $k$ with the he corresponding center tensor $M^{[k]}$ encodes both the norm and the entanglement properties of the state.
-In this form, the tensors satisfy the canonical conditions

-so that tensors to the left (right) of the center are in left (right) canonical form.
-This structure ensures numerical stability, allows for efficient manipulation of the MPS, and enables the straightforward computation of expectation values and Schmidt decompositions across any bipartition at the orthogonality center.
-The central tensor $M^{[k]}$ at site $k$ is unconstrained and contains the variational degrees of freedom.
-Introducing orthonormal block states
+When the state is not normalized or an operator is to be applied, it is convenient to represent the MPS in a mixed canonical form, in which an orthogonality center is chosen at a specific site $k$ with the {corresponding center tensor $M^{[k]}$, carries the overall norm for unnormalized states.
+Its singular values across a given bi-partition encode the Schmidt spectrum and hence the bipartite entanglement properties of the state.} This structure ensures numerical stability, allows for efficient manipulation of the MPS, and enables the straightforward computation of expectation values and Schmidt decompositions across any bipartition at the orthogonality center. \\